ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 ## Commerce [[% include 'snippets/commerce_badge.md' %]]

-For the purpose of your storefront implementation, you can control the extent of functionalities that are available to store users, more or less by granting or preventing them access to individual components.
+To control which commerce functionalities are available to store users, you can grant or prevent them access to individual components.

-At the very least, you can define the following store user roles: *Visitor* and *Registered buyer*.
+A minimal use case would be defining the following store user Roles: *Visitor* and *Registered buyer*.

-You might use the *Visitor* role to prevent anonymous users from being able to purchase products.
+You can use the *Visitor* Role to prevent anonymous users from being able to purchase products.
 You can do this by granting `product/view`, `product_type/view` and `catalog/view` permissions only.

-The *Registered buyer* role would then be used to allow users who have logged in to view products, see product prices, add products to a cart and proceed with the checkout process.
+The *Registered buyer* Role can then be used to allow users who have logged in to view products, see product prices, add products to a cart and proceed with the checkout process.
-You do this by granting this role the following set of permissions:
+You do this by granting this Role the following set of permissions:

 - `user/register`, `user/login`, to control access to registration and login
 - `product/view`, `product_type/view` and `catalog/view`, to allow viewing a product